McMaster orders closing of nonessential SC businesses to curb coronavirus outbreak

-The latest order shuts down nonessential businesses with close contact among patrons — gyms, spas, nightclubs, barber shops, hair salons, tattoo parlors, waxing salons, fitness centers, bowling alleys, arcades, racetracks, indoor children’s play areas, theaters, planetariums, museums, performing arts centers and adult-entertainment spots.
-Daycares can stay open.
+The latest order shuts down for 15 days a list of nonessential businesses with close contact among patrons.
+They include gyms, bowling alleys, spas, nightclubs, hair salons, nail shops and tattoo parlors.

+"This was the bare minimum that we think we can do in closures in order to have the largest impact," McMaster said.

 At least 40 other states have shut down nonessential businesses in the wake of the COVID-19 outbreak, according to a tally from ABC News.
 Most of the states without a ban on nonessential businesses are in the South, including Georgia, Florida, Mississippi and Texas.

 McMaster's move stops short of a stay-at-home order enacted by some of South Carolina's largest cities — Charleston, Mount Pleasant and Columbia.
-Greenville was expected to pass a similar order Tuesday but postponed a vote.
+Greenville is considering a similar order.
 Several other cities, including Hilton Head Island, have asked McMaster to issue a statewide stay-at-home order.

 The governor said the steps he has taken protects South Carolinians from the spread of coronavirus while not hurting businesses that need to remain open during the pandemic.